adalkiran/distributed-inference/README.md

 ### **Production Mode**

+* Clone this repo to your local filesystem

 #### **Note: Docker Host Operating System**

-After completion of chosen one of options below, this step should be done:
+Before doing chosen one of options below, this step should be done:

 * Edit ```.env``` file.
 * Specify ```HOSTNAME_TAG``` different value to differentiate host metrics in Grafana: